ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Limits the maximum depth of recursive queries for [Distributed](../../engines/table-engines/special/distributed.md) tables.

-If the value is exceeded, the server throws an exeption.
+If the value is exceeded, the server throws an exception.

 Possible values: